chriMay/Image_Harvester/readme.md

 # How to use

-## How to run the code
+## Installation Guide

-clone the repository to a directory (dirpath) of your choice
+If not installed yet you may need some packages before you can run the code.
+Therefore I refer to the **Used packages** section. clone the repository to a directory (filepath) of your choice

 <!-- prettier-ignore -->
-1.     $ cd dirpath
+1.     $ cd filepath
 2.     $ git clone https://github.com/chriMay/Image_Harvester.git
 Change to Image_Harvester and run the main.py in the terminal

-3.     $ cd dirpath/Image_Harvester
+3.     $ cd filepath/Image_Harvester
 4.     $ python3 main.py
 Or give the file the the right to execute and run it by double-clicking main.py in the windows-manager